by Khana Dias

 - Lemon tea that we made from lemon peels and added Raw Local Honey to it.

-Recipe for Lemon Tea: Take the peels of 4 to 5 lemons add 6 cups of water, bring it to a boil.
-Let it boil for 5 min, then lower the heat and let it simmer for 45min.
+Recipe for Lemon Tea: Take the peels of 4 to 5 lemons add 6 cups of water, bring it to a boil for 5 minutes.
+Then lower the heat and let it simmer for 45min.
 If it's to bitter for your taste, you can always diluted with water.
 (Whenever I squeeze lemons, oranges or grapefruit I use the peels to make tea.
 This is another great way to hydrate the body and get Vitamin C in.)

 - Homemade onion soup that he ate one day and vegetable soup the next day.
 Used all fresh ingredients (nothing frozen, caned or packaged)